-- a) Issue the Select Package command. - b) For each channel in the package, depending on controller capabilities, perform the following actions.
-Refer to individual command descriptions for more information. - Use the Set MAC Address command to configure which unicast and multicast addresses are used for routing Pass-through packets to and from the Management Controller. - Use the Enable Broadcast Filter command to configure whether incoming broadcast Pass-through packets are accepted or rejected.
+- Issue the Select Package command. - For each channel in the package, depending on controller capabilities, perform the b) following actions.
+Refer to individual command descriptions for more information. - Use the Set MAC Address command to configure which unicast and multicast addresses are used for routing Pass-through packets to and from the Management Controller. - Use the Enable Broadcast Filter command to configure whether incoming broadcast Pass-through packets are accepted or rejected. - Use the Enable Global Multicast Filter command to configure how incoming multicast Pass-through packets are handled based on settings from the Set MAC Address command. - Use the Set VLAN Filter and Enable VLAN Filters commands to configure how incoming Pass-through packets with VLAN Tags are handled. - Use the Set NC-SI Flow Control command (if supported) to configure how Ethernet Pause Frames are used for flow control on RBT.
+Set NC-SI Flow Control is a package command and only needs to be issued once. - Use the AEN Enable command to configure what types of AEN packets the channel should send out on the NC-SI.

-1362 Use the Enable Global Multicast Filter command to configure how incoming multicast 1363 Pass-through packets are handled based on settings from the Set MAC Address 1364 command.
-1365 Use the Set VLAN Filter and Enable VLAN Filters commands to configure how 1366 incoming Pass-through packets with VLAN Tags are handled.
-1367 Use the Set NC-SI Flow Control command (if supported) to configure how Ethernet 1368 Pause Frames are used for flow control on RBT.
-Set NC-SI Flow Control is a 1369 package command and only needs to be issued once.
-1370 Use the AEN Enable command to configure what types of AEN packets the channel 1371 should send out on the NC-SI.
-Use the Enable Channel Network TX command to configure whether the channel is 1372 enabled to deliver Pass-through packets from the NC-SI to the network (based on the 1373 MAC address settings) or is disabled from delivering any Pass-through packets to the 1374 1375 network.
-1376 Issue the Deselect Package command.
-1377 6) Start Pass-through packet and AEN operation on the channels 1378 The channels should now have been initialized with the appropriate parameters for Pass-1379 through packet reception and AEN operation.
-Pass-through operation can be started by issuing the Enable Channel command to each channel that is to be enabled for delivering Pass-through 1380 1381 packets or generating AENs through the NC-SI interface.
-1382 If hardware arbitration is not operational and it is necessary to switch operation over to another package, 1383 a Deselect Package command shall be issued to the presently selected package before a different 1384 package can be selected.
+- Use the Enable Channel Network TX command to configure whether the channel is enabled to deliver Pass-through packets from the NC-SI to the network (based on the MAC address settings) or is disabled from delivering any Pass-through packets to the network. - c) Issue the Deselect Package command. - 6) Start Pass-through packet and AEN operation on the channels

+The channels should now have been initialized with the appropriate parameters for Pass-through packet reception and AEN operation.
+Pass-through operation can be started by issuing the Enable Channel command to each channel that is to be enabled for delivering Pass-through packets or generating AENs through the NC-SI interface.

+NOTE: If hardware arbitration is not operational and it is necessary to switch operation over to another package, a Deselect Package command shall be issued to the presently selected package before a different package can be selected.
 Deselecting a package blocks all output from the package.
-Therefore, it is not 1385 necessary to issue Disable Channel commands before selecting another package.
-There is no restriction 1386 on enabling multiple channels within a package.
-1387 1388 6.1.14.3 Hardware arbitration-specific startup sequence 1389 This clause applies when multiple NCs are used by the MC.
-This clause only applies to the NC-SI over 1390 RBT binding.
-1391 The following is an example of the steps that a Management Controller may perform to start up NC-SI 1392 operation when Hardware Arbitration is specifically known to be used, present, and enabled on all 1393 Network Controllers.
-This example startup sequence assumes a high level of integration where the Management Controller knows the Network Controllers support and default to the use of Hardware 1394
+Therefore, it is not necessary to issue Disable Channel commands before selecting another package.
+There is no restriction on enabling multiple channels within a package.

+6.1.14.3 Hardware arbitration-specific startup sequence

-1397 Although other startup examples may show a specific ordering of steps for the process of discovering. configuring and enabling channels, the Management Controller has almost total flexibility in choosing how 1398 1399 these steps are performed once a channel in a package is discovered.
-In the end, it would be just as valid for a Management Controller to follow a breadth-first approach to discovery steps as it would be to follow 1400 1401 a depth-first approach where each channel that is discovered is fully initialized and enabled before 1402 moving to the next.
+- This clause applies when multiple NCs are used by the MC.
+This clause only applies to the NC-SI over RBT binding. - 1410 The following is an example of the steps that a Management Controller may perform to start up NC-SI - operation when Hardware Arbitration is specifically known to be used, present, and enabled on all - Network Controllers.
+This example startup sequence assumes a high level of integration where the - 1413 Management Controller knows the Network Controllers support and default to the use of Hardware - 1414 Arbitration on startup but does not have prior knowledge of how many Network Controllers are present on - 1415 RBT, or the full set of capabilities those controllers support, so discovery is still required. - Although other startup examples may show a specific ordering of steps for the process of discovering, configuring and enabling channels, the Management Controller has almost total flexibility in choosing how these steps are performed once a channel in a package is discovered.
+In the end, it would be just as valid for a Management Controller to follow a breadth-first approach to discovery steps as it would be to follow a depth-first approach where each channel that is discovered is fully initialized and enabled before - 1421 moving to the next.